40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/doc/insidevwan-sdwan.md

 Setup consist of:
 * 2 FortiGate-VMs in a active-active setup using FGSP and UTM Sync
 * 2 Public IPs associated with external NICs of the FortiGate-VMs
-* Inside of the Azure Virtual WAN Hub an Azure Internal Load Balancer and Azure Routing Service
+* Inside of the Virtual WAN Hub an Azure Internal Load Balancer and Azure Routing Service

 ## Deployment